World Cup Soccer: Italia '90

 World Cup Soccer: Italia '90 is a football video game released for various home computers in 1990 by Virgin Mastertronic.
 It is the officially licensed game of the tournament.
 It was known simply as Italia '90 for the Tronix budget reissues.

 Different games were also released by Virgin Mastertronic for Sega consoles as World Cup Italia '90.

 This is the second licensed game based on the FIFA World Cup featuring the official logo and the mascot, the first having been the ill-fated World Cup Carnival for the 1986 FIFA World Cup.

 Development

-The game was based on the 1989 game World Trophy Soccer which was originally an arcade game for Mastertronic's Amiga-based Arcadia machines.
+The game was based on the 1989 game World Trophy Soccer which was originally an arcade video game for Mastertronic's Amiga-based Arcadia machines.
 Virgin Games had bought out Mastertronic in 1988 so the game was released for Amiga, Atari ST and Commodore 64 published by Virgin Mastertronic.

 Virgin Mastertronic obtained the official licence for the World Cup from sponsor Olivetti.
-They adapted the World Trophy Soccer game, renaming it World Cup Soccer: Italia '90 while also porting it to Amstrad CPC, DOS and ZX Spectrum.
-No attempts were made to change the set up of the tournament or teams available to match the actual 1990 World Cup.
+They adapted the World Trophy Soccer game, renaming it World Cup Soccer: Italia '90 while also converting it to Amstrad CPC, MS-DOS and ZX Spectrum.
+No attempts were made to change the set-up of the tournament or teams available to match the actual 1990 World Cup.

-This videogame was also the last ever FIFA World Cup videogame to have West Germany and East Germany divided.
+This game was the last FIFA World Cup title to include a separate team from East Germany.